tyczj/Tweedle/README.md

 <a href="https://twitter.com/tyczj" alt="Twitter">
 <img src="https://img.shields.io/twitter/follow/tyczj?style=social" /></a>

+# Due to twitter going to a paid API this project is no longer going to be maintained.
+I am not paying $100/month for API access just to create a library that I wont be making any money on.

 ***Library is currently in alpha and the API might change as the Twitter v2 API changes***

 Tweedle is an Android library built around the [Twitter v2 API](https://developer.twitter.com/en/docs/twitter-api/early-access) built fully in Kotlin using Kotlin Coroutines